 9. Issue a challenge

-For instance, millionaire penny stock trader Tim Sykes issues a Trading Challenge.
-His has used his training program to create several millionaires as well as many more six-figure traders.
+For instance, millionaire penny stock trader Tim Sykes issued a Trading Challenge.
+He has used his training program to create several millionaires as well as many more six-figure traders.

 The trick here is to make it something that isn’t available to everyone.
 Tim invites people to apply to his challenge — not to join.